dhairyaagrawal/zork-project/README.txt

  Created on: Oct 27, 2018
      Author: Dhairya

+Zork game created in C++.
+Takes map of the game as an xml file and runs comman line input as commands to play the game.

 Assumed Specifications (because of incomplete details):
 	- Triggers can have multiple conditions but only one of each type (command, owner, status)
 	- Attack can only one have one condition of type status and none of type owner